-- Manufacture or distribution- Class B misdemeanor (up to 6 months and up to \$2,500 fine, plus twice the value of any resulting gain of property or money). - Unlawful Possession- Class C misdemeanor (up to 30 days and up to \$1,250 fine, plus twice the value of any resulting gain of property or money).
+Manufacture or distribution - Class B misdemeanor (up to 6 months and up to \$2,500 fine, plus twice the value of any resulting gain of property or money).
+Unlawful Possession - Class E violation (up to \$100fine or completion of health assessment at an Addiction Recovery Center).